 World Class Facilities

 - In addition to the state-of the-art teaching facilities on the main campus, the Queen’s Marine Laboratory is on the shores of one of the most protected areas in Europe, Strangford Lough.
 During your degree, you will take two residential field courses at the marine lab to study marine ecosystems up close using our array of aquaria, boats and shore-based facilities.
+Around the island of Ireland we have some of the most spectacular marine wildlife in Europe including six-gill, blue and basking sharks, bluefin tuna, >20 species of marine mammals (from otters to blue whales), maerl beds and deep-water coral reefs.
+Access to such species makes QUB one of the best located universities for the study of Marine Biology.

 "The best part about studying Marine Biology at Queen’s was the close connections I made both with other students and with the academic staff.
 Even though it is a big university and part of the research-leading Russell Group, the lecturers were always very approachable and helpful."